 The average man starts off with roughly eighty pounds of muscle on his frame.
-If we imagine a skinny guy who’s starting with just forty pounds of muscle on his frame—a guy like us—then he’s essentially starting off behind the starting line.
+Imagine a skinny guy (like me) starting with just forty pounds of muscle on his frame.
+He’s starting off behind the starting line.
 We aren’t defying the laws of muscle growth or anything, we were just catching up to the muscularity of the average guy (and then eventually moving beyond, but with normal rates of muscle growth from that point forward).

 Finishing With A Cut

-Our bulk had gone well and we were by no means feeling fat, but we had initially planned to do a traditional bulking and cutting cycle, as bodybuilders do.
-The idea was to spend a few months slowly building muscle while gaining fat, and then strip off the fat with a quick cut at the end.
+Our bulk had gone well, and we were by no means feeling fat, but we had initially planned to do a traditional bulking and cutting cycle, as bodybuilders do.
+The idea was to spend a few months slowly building muscle while gaining fat, then strip off that fat with a quick cut.

 Things had been going great our bulk, so we were eager to keep the “experiment” going, but we were also sick of overeating and eager for a change of pace.
 Even though we hadn’t gained as much fat as we expected, we decided to gear into a cut anyway.

 So during the next four weeks, we combined our hypertrophy training workouts with a bit of extra cardio, and we radically reduced our calorie intake, going from gaining 1–2 pounds per week (a calorie surplus of 500–1000 calories) to losing 1–2 pounds per week (a calorie deficit of 500–1000 calories per week).
 And to be completely honest, it wasn’t so bad.
 We were so sick of overeating that feeling hungry was actually kind of nice.